AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 1. **World state modification attempt during a static call**
     ```
     assert !environment.isStaticCall
-        or environment.bytecode[machineState.pc].opcode not in WS_MODIFYING_OPS
+        OR environment.bytecode[machineState.pc].opcode not in WS_MODIFYING_OPS
     ```
     > Definition: `WS_MODIFYING_OPS` represents the list of all opcodes corresponding to instructions that modify world state.